Aiglon is proud to be a non-profit organisation, ensuring that our energies and resources are fully committed to sustaining our remarkable school.

 A little over a decade later, just weeks before his fateful trip to climb the treacherous Mount Kenya, he spoke to his mother about how he had recognised that his Aiglon experience had shaped him, and how he wanted to see others less fortunate than himself able to access an education of quality, regardless of their means.
 It had become a matter of importance to him.

 Seba did not return from his last adventure, but his mother did not forget his words.
 Together with Seba's employer and team of equity investors in London, she set about raising money to establish an enduring scholarship fund in Seba's name.
 In 2011 the first Seba CZ Scholar, David Kimondiu (Belvedere, 2013), joined Aiglon from Starehe Boys Centre.
-David is now at Stanford, his life transformed by the opportunities made possible by Seba’s vision and the by the generosity of his friends, colleagues and family.
+After graduating from Aiglon, David completed his undergraduate studies at Stanford, his life has been transformed by the opportunities made possible by Seba’s vision and the by the generosity of his friends, colleagues and family.

 If you are a US taxpayer and would like to make a tax deductible donation you may make a gift to the Friends of Aiglon College US (FOAC US).
 The FOAC US is a US non-profit organization, tax exempt under Section 501(c)3 of the US Internal Revenue Code and is governed by an independent board of directors.